 3. They can be used with any preamp.

 For newer ribbon users or bands on the road, active microphones are more attractive due to their simplicity and flexibility.
-Active mics, like the highly compact NUVO N22 and N8 models, are preamp agnostic.
+Active mics, like the highly compact NUVO N22 and N8 models, and the supercardioid KU5A, are preamp agnostic.
 These mics work with any preamp without the user having to worry about the sound changing in a negative way due to gain level and the impedance of the preamp.
 The same JFET technology used in AEA’s preamps is incorporated into the active mics.
 This essentially pairs the microphone to the most optimum preamp front-end possible while always ensuring the full sonic potential of the microphone.
 With active ribbons, preamps are out of sight and out of mind.